I write this article thinking in all my friends that feel insecure about talking in English.

 Dangers/Terror histories/Bad experiences

-There are many to tell, I’ve pending explaining seeing thieves in the airport, fake taxi drivers offering their services, pickpocketers in the center, skinheads robbing in the metro… don’t ever leave your belongings unattended.
+There are many to tell, I’ve pending explaining seeing thieves in the airport, fake taxi drivers offering their services, pickpockets in the center, assaults in the city center, skinheads robbing in the metro… don’t ever leave your belongings unattended.
+Don’t leave your laptop unattended in the cafe while you go to the bathroom.

 Restaurant and terrace in the Museu d’Historia de Catalunya